HIshimmoo/OSIF_Revised/README.md

 python OSIF_Revised.py
 ```
 - Use the GUI to select a data directory and file.
-- Set the initial frequency window (e.g., upper bound: 10000 Hz, lower bound: 10 Hz).
+- Set the initial frequency window (e.g., upper bound: 10000 Hz, lower bound: 10 Hz) and other parameters.
+- Click Simulate to see if the initial guess is fine.
+Modifying the initial parameters till the simulated line gets close to your original data.
 - Click the "Auto-Freq Window" button to automatically choose the optimal frequency window.
-- Then use the Fit or Simulate functions to perform the impedance analysis for water electrolysis MEA and calculate Rcl.
+- Then use the Fit to perform the impedance analysis for water electrolysis MEA and calculate Rcl.

 ## Data Format